 Option One: Remain a Laical Druid or become a Partner

 Your first choice is to simply remain a Laical Druid within OCAB.
 You can keep practicing everything you learned during your discernment, but your formal instruction and learning journey would conclude here.
 You'll need to remain in good standing, and as a Lay Druid, and you're limited to performing only the acts you were taught in your program.
 While you're free to pursue other spiritual interests outside of OCAB, these unofficial practices activities won't be recognized as part of your official role as an OCAB Initiate.
-Therefor, they are not sanctioned by us.
+Therefore, they are not sanctioned by us.
 Those things you have learned during discernment, will be sanctioned by us.
 Here, you may become a partner with someone who may be having problems with their "Theory and Practice" before Initiation.

 Option Two: Become a Formation Director